-Why the trade happened: A pending free agent on an Oakland club headed for 94 losses, Henderson was moved at the Trade Deadline.
-The A's got a pair of prospects, including 21-year-old right-hander Steve Karsay, a first-round pick who went on to make 36 starts for the club over the next four years.
+Why the trade happened: A pending free agent on an Oakland club headed for 94 losses, Henderson was moved at the Trade Deadline for a pair of prospects.

 After the trade: The 34-year-old Henderson was having a huge year in Oakland but struggled in Toronto, aside from stealing 22 bases.
 Still, the Jays won the World Series -- with Henderson on base for Joe Carter's walk-off homer -- before Henderson re-signed with the A's as a free agent.

 Traded to Rangers on Aug.
 31, 1992